groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-spreadsheets/specify-rendering-options.md

 linkTitle: Specify rendering options
 weight: 3
 description: "This topic describes how to use the GroupDocs.Viewer .NET API (C#) to specify various options for rendering spreadsheet files to HTML, PDF, and image formats."
-keywords: show column headings, show row headings, show gridlines, render comments, excel to pdf, xlsx to pdf, xls to pdf, excel to html, xlsx to html, xls to html
+keywords: show column headings, show row headings, show gridlines, render comments, set margin, excel to pdf, xlsx to pdf, xls to pdf, excel to html, xlsx to html, xls to html
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 toc: True